"Is my data secure in a multi-tenant environment?"

 Once identified, the event cannot come in contact with events that have a different Organization ID, so no one can see what doesn’t belong to them.

-Some data is even encrypted inside the database, like passwords, which means that no one at Interactive Intelligence can access it, even administrators with full permissions.
+Some data is even encrypted inside the database, like passwords, which means that no one at Genesys can access it, even administrators with full permissions.